Maize-Genetics-and-Genomics-Database/maizedig/taxon_home/views/webServices/AggregateTagGroupsSearch/README.md

 #### Descriptions

-Web application for data handling for Image search.
+Web application for data handling for getting all Tags and GeneLinks given Image.

 ##### Application.py
 ```
 Application.py
   Description:
-    Ajax Application for getting the metadata for Image search.
+    Ajax Application for getting the metadata for all Tags and GeneLinks given Image.

   class Application(WebServiceApplicationBase)
     Methods: